Gap Year in Israel and Italy

 Step 1: Arrive, Adjust, Assess: An eight-week session in Kibbutz Hazorea, Israel The first step is designed to facilitate group forming and a successful launch into the entire year.
 Through mutual learning, we assess each participant’s needs, wishes, and strengths while allowing them to acculturate into our program and culture and set their goals and expectations.
 Another main focus is independence and responsibility, learning and developing executive skills such as time and budget management.
 This period includes a week-long hike through Israel, and our traditional sailing expedition to Cyprus.
 The therapeutic aspect is focal and ongoing.

-Step 2: Explore, Experience: A five-week session in and around Rome, Italy Starting with short crash-courses in the fields of outdoor activities, arts, cooking, language, and yoga and mindfulness, we focus on exposure to opportunities and potential interests for pursuit.
+Step 2: Explore, Experience: A four-week session in and around Rome, Italy Starting with short crash-courses in the fields of outdoor activities, arts, cooking, language, and yoga and mindfulness, we focus on exposure to opportunities and potential interests for pursuit.
 The rest of the time is dedicated to a personal development defining more clearly the longer-term individual internship plan.
 The therapeutic aspect slowly becomes background- supportive depending on need.

 Step 3: Review, Reflect, Re-commit: A three-week session in Israel Summarize and reflect on the first semester.
 During this period, after a week-long hike through the beautiful Israeli desert, participants have a chance to look back on the past few months, and also to look ahead for the next step, individually and within the group.